 - Poke holes into the cake with a toothpick while it's still warm.

-- In a bowl combine the powdered sugar and the juice of one lemon until the powdered sugar is incorporated and the consistency is runny.
-Add a little bit more juice if the mixture is too dry.
+- In a bowl combine the powdered sugar and as much of the remaining lemon juice until the powdered sugar is incorporated and the consistency is thick but still runny.

 - Use a silicone spatula to spread the glaze on the warm cake.
 Let the cake rest until the glaze is set.
 This cake tastes even better after resting for a day at room temperature.